The House of Belonging

 “Winslow … for one.”

-Winslow, my friend who understood me better than most down here.
-The man who voted for me to come here and then voted for my expulsion.
+Winslow, my former friend who understood me better than most down here.
+The man who voted for me to come here and then for me to leave.

 Winslow, who once trusted me.
 Who hates me.